multivac61/mvim/README.md

    [label in the GitHub UI](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels#creating-a-label).
 6. [Enable auto-merge in your GitHub repo settings](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/managing-auto-merge-for-pull-requests-in-your-repository#managing-auto-merge).

-Then you can upload the code to your own GitHub repo and
+Now you can upload the code and go to town with a sparking new auto-updating neovim config!

 > [!NOTE]
 > Lots of the `nix` and CICD code is adopted from the venerable